wilsonmar/wilsonmar.github.io/_posts/2022-08-27-hashicorp-boundary.md

 With Boundary, a user works with the <strong>identity name</strong> of a server rather than its IP address and port number.

-That's because Boundary maintains a Dynamic Host Catalog of hosts and targets.

-   * HashiCorp Boundary is available for enterprise use with support on SaaS cloud from HashiCorp.

-   * Support from HashiCorp is not currently available for those who install the free Open-Source edition.

 Boundary provides a Just-In-Time network access.

    * A user may be allowed access to a server for only, say, 5-minute session the same day.